enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-iii.md

 { "_id" : 1, "roundedPower" : 60 }
 ```

-As you can see in the example above, the value is truncated starting from the left of the decimal, as opposed to the right when the input is positive.
+As you can see in the example above, the value is truncated starting from the left of the decimal, as opposed to starting from the right when the input is positive.

 If the input was equal or exceeded the digit count of our inputted value, the resulting number would be 0.